Ezs377/Programming-notes/Game modding.md

 Also make sure to name the generated LOD mods with their respective generation, e.g. FNVLODgen - Terrain for generated terrain.
 LOD generation should also be the very last mods in the mod order (i.e. Highest priority).

+### FNVEdit:
+FNVEdit is a program that allows you to access all the game data and edit records of game objects for each plugin.
+Only plugin data can be altered, i.e. .esp files that show up on the right pane of MO2.
+Typically each mod has several categories such as Quest, Weapon, etc. Global category is for global variables.

+###### Installation:
+1. FNVEdit can be downloaded from Nexus as a zip file.
+2. Extract zip file as any folder.
+3. Locate the FNVEdit.exe file and copy path
+4. In MO2, open the runnable files (the dropdown beside the Run button) and click <Edit..>
+5. Add the FNVEdit.exe filepath to this and add a new runnable executable called FNVEdit

+This allows MO2 to run FNDEdit which will give it access to the virtual environment with all the mods.
+Running FNVEdit by itself will only let it view the vanilla game files.

+###### Backups:
+Backups can be generated automatically with each save.
+With MO2, all backups are located in the "overwrite" folder in the MO2 directory.
+The date for each backup is in the name of the back, NOT the actual date and time listed on the file.

+To recover a backup, copy/paste the backup into the mod folder of the edited mod (in the MO2 mods folder) which should be an .esp file, and the mod folder should also have a similarly named .esp file.
+Delete the original .esp file, then rename the backup file exactly the same as the original .esp file.
+Typically FNVEdit backup files end with ".esp.backup" followed by the date and time in the filename.